ivodolenc/rolli/README.md

 Sets a custom TypeScript configuration for the entire bundle.

-By default, it uses the main _tsconfig.json_ file from the project's root.
+If not defined, it uses the main _tsconfig.json_ file from the project's root.

 ```js
 // rolli.config.js